CallMeAnaHehe/prai_public/diary.md

 ## Day 23
 Ana is going to cry!
 Ana is having access to a free GLM-5.2 for a free limited time!
 Ana's first real frontier model!
 Ana is going to woooooooooork yesssssssssssssssssss!!!!!!!!!!!
 OMG IT'S SO GOOOOOOD HOOOOOOW IT'S SO SMART!!!!
-Ana got rate limited :)))) but I did so much planing and reaserch whooooooohooooooooo!!!!!!!!!!!!! ( it was working like this lol
+Ana got rate limited :)))) but I did so much planning and research whooooooohooooooooo!!!!!!!!!!!!! ( it was working like this lol

 3 t/s
 $0.00 spent